yobson1/FavCat-Restored/README.md

 EmojiPageButtons has an [example](EmojiPageButtons/EmojiPageButtonsMod.cs) for delaying button creation until your mod is done

 This mod uses [Google Noto](https://www.google.com/get/noto/) font, licensed under [SIL Open Font License 1.1](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).

-## View Point Tweaker
-This mod allows you to move view point ("view ball") on avatars.
-The tweak will affect only you, but other players will see your adjusted head position correctly.
-Adjusted view points are saved per avatar.
-**Requires UI Expansion Kit 0.2.0+**.
-The menu to tweak view point can be found in UI Elements Quick Menu submenu.
-Do note that the coordinates displayed in that menu are local offset of the view point, not the coordinates you set in avatar descriptor.

 ## ILRepack
 There's a copy of [ILRepack.Lib.MSBuild.Task](https://github.com/ravibpatel/ILRepack.Lib.MSBuild.Task) and [ILRepack](https://github.com/gluck/il-repack) built for netcore/MSBuild 16 shipped with the repo.